 + Help with Squirrels

-If you found a sick or badly injured squirrel, please fill out this online form so that the parks department can investigate.
+If you found a sick or badly injured squirrel in a park, please fill out this online form so that the parks department can investigate.
 If you decide to take it to a veterinarian yourself, look for vets that treat exotic animals or go to an Animal Care Center for medical care.
 After it is triaged by a veterinarian, we can likely take it for rehabilitation.
 Be careful of bites, as squirrels have very strong jaws and sharp teeth.
 If you are bitten, seek medical attention immediately.